gaforov/Rock-Paper-Scissors/README.md

-# This is a "Rock, Paper & Scissors" game.
+# The "Rock, Paper & Scissors" game.

 This is a simpe "Rock, Paper or Scissors", have fun paying it!